Our Guide to Diamond Engagement Rings

-A single diamond can speak a thousand words…and those words will last forever.
+A single diamond can speak a thousand words, and those words will last forever.
 Let your gift express how you feel knowing that we at Forever Jewelers are taking care of you.

 Diamond professionals use precise standards for grading diamonds that determine their value.
 Learning these standards of diamond evaluation will help make your buying process complete and comfortable.
 A diamond’s value is influenced by its rarity and the expert opinion of diamond graders.
-At Forever Jewelers we are determined to teach you the significance of the 4 Cs used by diamond graders, this will help you make an educated decision with your diamond purchases.
+At Forever Jewelers we are determined to teach you the significance of the four Cs used by diamond graders, this will help you make an educated decision with your diamond purchases.

-Once you are comfortable with the 4 Cs terms, you will be ready to make an educated purchase.
+Once you are comfortable with the four Cs terms, you will be ready to make an educated purchase.
 If you have any questions concerning grading and buying diamonds, do not hesitate to call or e-mail us.
 A well-educated diamond professional will be able to answer all of your questions.

-Just below you are able to search through the finest source of natural GIA (Gemological Institute of America) certified diamonds that have gone through the rigorous grading process.
+Just below you are able to search through the finest source of natural GIA (Gemological Institute of America) certified diamonds that have gone through the rigorous

 One carat equals 0.2 grams